Skip to Main Content

 Where Suthep Sits in Chiang Mai's Dining Map

-Chiang Mai's dining reputation tends to collapse into two poles: the Old City's moat-side tourist strip, and the Nimmanhaemin corridor of coffee shops and modern Thai.
+Chiang Mai's dining reputation tends to fall into two poles: the Old City's moat-side tourist strip, and the Nimmanhaemin corridor of coffee shops and modern Thai.
 Suthep, the district where Han Teung Chiangmai operates at 63/9 Suthep Road, belongs to neither.
-It runs west toward the foothills of Doi Suthep, past Chiang Mai University's sprawling campus, and into a residential band that feeds a different kind of restaurant economy — one shaped by students, academics, and the households that have lived in these neighbourhoods for generations.
+It runs west toward the foothills of Doi Suthep, past Chiang Mai University's sprawling campus, and into a residential band that feeds a different kind of restaurant economy, one shaped by students, academics, and the households that have lived in these neighbourhoods for generations.
 Venues that survive here do so on repeat custom, not passing foot traffic.
-That structural fact shapes what gets cooked, how it gets priced, and how it gets served.

 The Ritual of a Northern Thai Meal